Volkswagen I.D. R: Technical specifications

 The Volkswagen I.D.
 R features two electric motors, located at each axle, allowing for a combined 680 hp and 479 lb.ft of torque.
 The I.D.
 R weighs under 2,500 lbs and has a 0 to 60 mph time of 2.25 seconds.
 It has a single 45-kWh battery.
 The Chassis of the car was co-developed by Norma, French sports prototype and hillclimb specialist.

 In media

 Television

 The I.D.
 R appeared in the fifth episode of season 28 of Top Gear, with host Chris Harris pitting it against a McLaren 720S.

 Video games

 The I.D.
 R made its video game debut as paid downloadable content for V-Rally 4.

 RaceRoom Racing Experience partnered with Volkswagen to feature the I.D.
 R in a time attack challenge on the Nürburgring Nordschleife; the competition ran from 24 April to 24 October 2019.
 It would later be featured in the title's 21 December 2020 content update.

 Forza Horizon 4 saw the I.D.
 R join its vehicle roster as part of the Series 14 update.

-Real Racing 3 saw I.D.
-R join the roster as part of the 9.2 update.

-The Volkswagen I.D.
-R was added in the Electric Season Update in Asphalt 9: Legends.

-On 29th September 2022 the Volkswagen I.D.
-R was added to Gran Turismo 7 with the update to 1.23.
+The I.D.
+R are also appears in Real Racing 3 and Gran Turismo 7, both games depict a version that was used during the Nürburgring time attack challenge.